 Throughout the past month, it has been affirming to see the celebrations, examinations, and conversations marking Black History Month shared through social media, virtual programming, and art.
 This national commemoration is an important moment to engage with and honor the history of Black people and culture.
-Kemper Museum of Contemporary Art continues thoughtful and sustained programming throughout the year as Black History is more than just a month.
-Below are a selection of opportunities to learn about Black history and celebrate black voices all year long.
+Kemper Museum of Contemporary Art continues thoughtful and sustained programming around Black artists and Black history throughout the year.
+Below are a selection of opportunities to learn about Black history and celebrate Black voices all year long.

 READ / WATCH / LOOK / LISTEN

 KCUR's Laura Spencer interviews the organizers of Contemporary Art and the Missouri Bicentennial.

 Kansas City-based musician and Classical KC host Robert McNichols Jr. speaks with Jade Powers, Assistant Curator at Kemper Museum, about The Underground Railroad and the exhibit "Selections from Night Coming Tenderly, Black" by photographer Dawoud Bey.
 You’ll also hear an oratorio based on the writings of William Still from composer Paul Moravec and librettist Mark Campbell.

 Dawoud Bey tells the story of his experience visiting the exhibition, Harlem on My Mind, at the Metropolitan Museum of Art and the body of work he created in response, Harlem, USA, which was created and exhibited at the Studio Museum in Harlem in the 1970s.
 Bey’s work is on view at Kemper Museum through March 7.

 KCUR spoke with Assistant Curator Jade Powers about an exhibition currently on display at the Black Archives Museum in St. Joseph, Missouri featuring a series of black-and-white portraits from a Leavenworth, Kansas photo studio taken in the late 19th and early 20th Century.